 Plaster Hall Office 310F

 Dr. Agee has nearly 20 years experience working at MSSU, first as an administrator, and currently, as a full-time faculty member.
-Her managerial roles at the University include serving as the Senior Vice President (chief financial and business officer), Interim President, Vice President for Business Affairs, and Director of Human Resources.
+Her managerial roles at the University include serving as the Senior Vice President (chief financial and business officer), President, Vice President for Business Affairs, and Director of Human Resources.
 Prior to joining MSSU, Dr. Agee worked at Leggett & Platt, California legal firm Burkley Moore Greenberg & Lyman, the Utah Attorney General’s office, as well as, in the insurance industry.
 In addition, Dr. Agee has taught as an Adjunct Faculty with MSU and as a University of Utah Teaching Assistant.

 Dr. Agee is a member of The Missouri Bar, Southwest Missouri Bar Association, and Society for Human Resources Management (SHRM).
 Agee has received various awards including the 2010 Outstanding University Experience Instructor, 2010 Master Adviser Certificate Award from Advising, Counseling & Testing, 2008 Woman of Distinction Award from the Joplin Business Journal and 2008 10 Most Influential Women Award from Joplin Tri-State Business.

 Dr. Agee has served on numerous committees including the MSSU Faculty Senate Athletics Committee, President’s Council, Sustainability Committee, Strategic Planning Steering Committee, Scholarship Assessment Committee and Missouri Southern Foundation.

 Courses: Labor and Employment Law, Legal Environment of Business Law I & II, Accounting Law and University Experience

 Degrees: Juris Doctor, University of Utah College of Law, Salt Lake City, UT, 1988